 There are several places to find graphic designers (or brand designers or visual designers).
-There are websites like Behance where designers post their portfolios or job sites like Coroflot.
+There are websites like Behance where designers post their portfolios, professional online services like Fiverr and job sites like Coroflot.
 You can also look up art colleges or design schools in your area.
 You could get a student designer who is willing to work for a chance to fill their portfolio or you can look up alumni networks for more experienced designers.

 You can also get recommendations from people who already have businesses running - most have had to work with a designer at some point of time.
 Once you find a designer you can always ask to see a portfolio and get some idea on rates.